-Jane cocked her gun and aimed it outside the window facing east, and Maura looked out curiously.
-Thanks to the unrelenting sunlight, she caught a glimpse of a tiny piece of copper flying through the air before Jane's bullet hit it with a tinny but definitely audible "kapwing" sound.
+Jane cocked her gun and aimed it outside the window facing east, and Maura peered out.
+Thanks to the unrelenting sunlight, she caught a glimpse of a tiny piece of copper flying through the air before Jane's bullet hit it with a tinny but audible "kapwing" sound.

 "Do we have an understanding?"
 Jane said, placing the gun back into its holster.

 "Yes," Maura said.
 It had never been her intent to rat out Jane anyway.

 "So what brings you out here, Dr. Isles?"
 Jane asked.